ColdFusionXStudio/Fusion-AI/README.md

 If you use a significant portion of Fusion AI as a reference while developing your own on-device AI system, please provide appropriate credit to the Fusion AI project.

+# Versions

+Fusion AI does not have one universal version that every app uses.

+Instead, every app includes its own version of Fusion AI with only the features it needs.
+This keeps apps lightweight, faster, and easier to maintain.
+Features that are never used are simply left out instead of being included in every application.

+For example:

+#### - Play Music — Fusion AI 1.2.0
+#### - MemeBoard — Fusion AI 1.1.0

+These version numbers are independent of each other.
+A higher version number does not always mean another app is "behind."
+It simply means that app has a different set of Fusion AI features or improvements.

+Fusion AI is not a cloud-based AI model or an online service running on a server.
+Every app has its own built-in copy of Fusion AI that runs entirely on the user's device.
+Because each app is designed for different tasks, every implementation of Fusion AI is slightly different.

+## Why is it designed this way?

+Fusion AI is designed to be modular instead of one large AI package.
+This allows each application to include only the features it actually needs, reducing app size, improving performance, and avoiding unnecessary background processes.
+It also makes it easier to add new AI features to individual apps without requiring every other app to update.

 #### No license is granted.
 All rights reserved.